andytudhope/dyeing-the-blue-book/content/voice.md

 My mind had found a surer way:
 a knowledge by unknowing,
 rising beyond all science." — St John of the Cross

 ---

+"The skill of writing is to create a context in which other people can think." — Edwin Schlossberg

+---